 British military intelligence had known of Japan's hostile intention at least four months before the attack on Pearl Harbor.
-Dusko Popov, a Yugoslavianborn spy working for British intelligence, had provided forewarning which went disregarded.
-As Popov later disclosed in his memoirs, key British intelligence officers to whom he conveyed information derived from Japanese diplomatic circles did nothing to prevent the disaster.
-14 Popov was not Britain's only source of intelligence about Japan's intentions.
-An Australian Navy cryptographer, Lieutenant Commander Eric Nave, working with the British Royal Navy's secret radio interception and codebreaking agency in Singapore, had deciphered a Japanese radio message sent on 19 November which indicated Japan was about to declare war against the United States.
-By 25 November further intercepts made it clear that a large Japanese task force was at sea, with the intention of commencing hostilities, and that one of the most likely targets was Pearl Harbor.
-15 Churchill, alerted by his own signals intelligence facilities and from all over the world, made sure none of this intelligence reached Roosevelt.
+Dusko Popov, a Yugoslavian-born spy working for British intelligence, had provided forewarning which went disregarded.
+As Popov later disclosed in his memoirs, key British intelligence officers to whom he conveyed information derived from Japanese diplomatic circles did nothing to prevent the disaster.14 Popov was not Britain's only source of intelligence about Japan's intentions.
+An Australian Navy cryptographer, Lieutenant Commander Eric Nave, working with the British Royal Navy's secret radio interception and code-breaking agency in Singapore, had deciphered a Japanese radio message sent on 19 November which indicated Japan was about to declare war against the United States.
+By 25 November further intercepts made it clear a large Japanese task force was at sea, with the intention of commencing hostilities, and that one of the most likely targets was Pearl Harbor.15 Churchill, alerted by his own signals intelligence facilities and from all over the world, made sure none of this intelligence reached Roosevelt.
 The attack on Pearl Harbor, as Churchill later described it, was "a blessing" which brought America into the war.
-"Greater good fortune has rarely happened to the British Empire than this event."16 announcing imminent hostilities against the US.
+"Greater good fortune has rarely happened to the British Empire than this event."16

+The withholding by Churchill of vital intelligence from the American leadership regarding the impending attack may well have been intended to ensnare the US in war against the Axis.
+If so, Churchill would apparently have been unaware the US Navy's own intercept station in Seattle had itself secretly decoded Japanese signals announcing imminent hostilities against the US.
 Journalist Robert Stinnert, in his book Day of Deceit contends that Roosevelt and his top advisors not only knew about the Japanese "sneak" attack, but actually caused it to happen in order to push the American people into the war.
 In October 1940, more than a year before the attack finally took place, Roosevelt had adopted a specific strategy to incite Japan to commit an overt act of war against the United States.
 Part of the strategy was to move America's Pacific fleet out of California and anchor it in Pearl Harbor.
-Admiral James Richardson, the commander of the Pacific fleet, strongly opposed keeping the ships in harm's way in Hawaii.
+Admiral James Richardson, the commander of the

+Pacific fleet, strongly opposed keeping the ships in harm's way in Hawaii.
 He expressed this to Roosevelt who promptly relieved him of his command.17